ooples/pine_script_docs/source/essential/Indicator_repainting.rst

 #.
 All scripts which calculations depending on a *starting point*.
-   Intraday data gets aligned to the beginning of the week, month or year, depending on the resolution.
+   Intraday data gets aligned to the beginning of the week, month or year, depending on the timeframe.
 Due to this, the results produced by such scripts can differ from time to time.
 These are cases where scripts will be relying on a starting point: